 So far, we have been dealing with a single half-sarcomere behavior, which is the basic unit of contraction.
 Even having non-convex elastic energy and negative stiffness, such a unit is still stable in a hard device.
 This case's instability comes when more than one element with non-convex energies is loaded in a hard device while being arranged in series.
 Even if the system includes only two units like this, they do not need to deform in an affine way and can accept instead different deformational states.

 This is an important issue since muscle fiber is often represented as a series of connections of half-sarcomeres.
-It has been shown that if the energy of individual half-sarcomeres is non-convex such association breaks into macroscopic islands of either fully pre- or fully post-power stroked half-sarcomeres \cite{Puglisi2000, Vilfan_BioPhys_2003}.
-Such instability would be prevented if the energy of a half sarcomere is convexified in the stall configuration.
+It has been shown that if the energy of individual half-sarcomeres is non-convex, such association breaks into macroscopic islands of either fully pre- or fully post-power stroked half-sarcomeres \cite{Puglisi2000, Vilfan_BioPhys_2003}.
+Such instability would be prevented if the energy of a half-sarcomere is convexified in the stall configuration.
 As we have shown in the previous sections, such convexification occurs when the system is either in Phase IV or Phase III.
 It has been already known to Huxley that the first option is not viable in view of insufficiently high reduced temperature in physiological conditions.
 That is why we consider below the only low-temperature option when the destabilizing steric short-range interactions are sufficiently strong, and the physiological system is in Phase III.

-To illustrate the disappearance of the macroscopic instability in this case it is sufficient to consider the simplest system with only two half-sarcomeres connected in series.
+To illustrate the disappearance of the macroscopic instability in this case, it is sufficient to consider the simplest system with only two half-sarcomeres connected in series.
 Such system can be viewed as a prototypical description of a single sarcomere, see Fig.~\ref{fig:SeriesStructure}.
-Experiments suggests that in stall conditions each sarcomere contains a macroscopically (but not necessarily microscopically) uniform mixture of pre- and post-power stroke cross-bridges \cite{MIDDE20111024}.
+Experiments suggest that in stall conditions, each sarcomere contains a macroscopically (but not necessarily microscopically) uniform mixture of pre- and post-power stroke cross-bridges \cite{MIDDE20111024}.

-Suppose that each half sarcomere is equilibrated independently at the microscale and therefore behaves at the macroscale according to the elastic constitutive relation generated by the free energy $\mathcal{F}(\beta,z)$, see \eqref{eq:FE}.
-We can then write the equilibrium energy of the whole system loaded in a hard device in the form,
+Suppose that each half-sarcomere is equilibrated independently at the microscale and therefore behaves at the macroscale according to the elastic constitutive relation generated by the free energy $\mathcal{F}(\beta,z)$, see \eqref{eq:FE}.
+We can then write the equilibrium energy of the whole system loaded in a hard device in the form